Deploy a Model to an Endpoint using Gradient

 • env - environment variables to apply at runtime

-• resources - compute instance to apply to this job
+• resources - machines to apply to this job

 As we can see, there is a good amount of configuration options available.
 If we wanted to change the instance type, for example, we would need to modify the resources block.
 If we wanted to upgrade our processor to a C5 instance, for example, we would write: